kRiShNa-429407/Heart-Disease-Classification/README.md

 <img src="image.webp" />

 ## Aim of the project
-#### Given medical patient's attributes, is it possible for a Machine Learning model to predict wether or not the patient has a heart disease?
+#### Given medical patient's attributes, is it possible for a Machine Learning model to predict whether or not the patient has a heart disease?

 ## Dependencies installation
 #### pip install pandas